This is a software simulation of the Triadex Muse that runs in a browser.

 There is some contention on how the audio oscillator works.
-Chamberlin claims it's a VCO, but the board doesn't appear to have an analog oscillator on it.
+Hal Chamberlin claims it's a VCO, but the board doesn't appear to have an analog oscillator on it.
 The patent claims it's a 1 bit serial accumulator (!!!) built with a shift register recirculating the value around a single bit full adder.
-That would be crazy and weirdly practical if a traditional accumualator was expensive to implement with the available chips.
-The Programming Manual claims it's a divide-by-N counter.
-So right now it's a mystery.
+That would be crazy but weirdly practical if a 16-bit accumualator was expensive to implement with the available chips at the time.
+The Programming Manual claims it's a divide-by-N counter, which I think is most likely.

-After the oscillator, a flip-flop geneates a note an octave below, and the INTERVAL D value switches between the two.
-Note that a major scale has 7 notes, while a 3-bit binary quantity has 8 values, there is one note of overlap.
+After the oscillator, a flip-flop generates a note an octave below, and the INTERVAL D value switches between the two.
+Note that a major scale has 7 notes, while a 3-bit binary quantity has 8 values, so there is one note of overlap.

 The description in the Muse section in Hal Chamberlin's, Musical Applications of Microprocessors is very helpful on the whole, but be aware that pretty much every detail is inconsistent with the other sources.

 A future improvement might be the ability bring up multiple instances of the Muse and synchronize them.